elasticio/elasticio.github.io/content/_guides/teams-and-repos.md

 click on the *Send Invites*.
 The developers will receive invitation to by e-mail and would need to accept it to join the team.

-> **Note,** only members of the same organisation can be invited into this developer team.
-> The list shows all the possible members that can be invited to this current team.

 You can skip to the integration component [repository creation section](#manage-integration-components) from here.
 Otherwise if you need to delete a developer team continue to the next section.